nbhr/pycalib/README.md

    * A linear registration of pairwise poses into a single coordinate system
 6. [N-view bundle adjustment](./ipynb/ncam_ba.ipynb) [![Open In Colab][def]](https://colab.research.google.com/github/nbhr/pycalib/blob/master/ipynb/ncam_ba.ipynb)
    * A non-linear minization of reprojection errors
+   * Each camera can spesify the parameters to optimize and to share with each other
 7. [N-view time sync](./ipynb/qrtimecode.ipynb) [![Open In Colab][def]](https://colab.research.google.com/github/nbhr/pycalib/blob/master/ipynb/qrtimecode.ipynb)
    * GoPro compatible QR time sync pattern generator, detector, and offset estimator